 It’s quiet.
 All day and every day.
 Unless the radio or tv is on or there’s music playing.
 There’s scarcely any traffic, which makes walks along the foreshore a pleasure.
 Across the harbour lies the forbidden city, the empty cafes, the abandoned offices.
 Native birds are venturing further afield, though in this seaside suburb, it’s still mostly gulls, shags and terns.

-Today on my walk I saw neighbours I hadn’t seen for several weeks.
+Today on my walk I saw neighbours I hadn’t seen for weeks.
 They waved to catch my attention.
-We moved closer, stopping at invisible lines in the sand two metres apart, and talked from a theoretically safe distance.
-Until now, we’d only been in touch via our new online group where neighbours exchange tips on places that will deliver fish or produce, wine or coffee to our homes so we can avoid the queues of people we don’t know at the supermarkets.
+We moved closer, stopping at invisible lines in the sand and talked from a theoretically safe distance.
+Until now, we’d only been in touch via an online group where neighbours exchange tips on places that will deliver fish or produce, wine or coffee to our homes so we can avoid the queues of people we don’t know at the supermarkets.

-Tuesday was especially quiet.
+It was especially quiet on Tuesday.
 I was tired, bed beckoned, but it was a work day.
-I didn’t feel up to messaging or calling anyone, and unusually no one messaged or called me.
+I didn’t feel up to messaging or calling anyone, and no one messaged or called me.
 It seemed we were all in the doldrums, not quite half way through the four-week lockdown, over the novelty, but not yet on the home straight.
 It was also just one day away from a full moon that was closer to us than any other this year.

-Some days I hear the Saturday thrum of a lawn mower, the whirr of a hedge trimmer, the bounce of the basketball over the side fence and the strum of a guitar from across the back that say there are people around.
-We have to stay home but we’re grateful to be well and that no one close to us is ill or has died.
-We count ourselves lucky as a country that so few people have, yet sad that only nursing staff, not family, could be with them.
+Some days I hear the thrum of a lawn mower, the whirr of a hedge trimmer, the bounce of the basketball over the side fence and the strum of a guitar from across the back that say there are people around.
+We have to stay home, to stay safe.

 It’s quiet in the evening with no dinners or concerts or movies to dress up and go out for.
-I’ve got a plentiful supply of red wine: merlot, syrah and pinot noir.
+I’ve got a plentiful supply of merlot, syrah and pinot noir.
 Alcohol-free week nights are no more and the extra-large blocks of chocolate bought as emergency rations have become a regular after-dinner treat.
-I’m not alone in this.
-It’s how many of us are filling in the blanks of our confinement at home along with Netflix, jigsaws, and so much baking that the stores have run out of flour.
-We’ve got no patience for those who skirt the restrictions that will keep us well, but we miss the human contact, the hugs, the sharing and companionship of others.
+It seems I’m not the only one filling in the empty spaces of confinement with Netflix, jigsaws, and so much baking that the stores have run out of flour.